AlenaBukilic/research-helper/README.md

 ## How It Works

-The Research Helper uses a multi-stage agent pipeline with an optional clarification step:
+The Research Helper uses an **autonomous research manager agent** that orchestrates a multi-stage pipeline with an optional clarification step:

 0. **Clarifier Agent** (optional): Generates 3 clarifying questions to better understand and refine your research query.
 You can choose to answer these questions or skip directly to research.
+1. **Research Manager Agent** (autonomous): Makes autonomous decisions about the research process:
-1. **Planning Agent**: Analyzes your (refined) query and creates a strategic search plan with 5 targeted search terms and their reasoning
+   - Uses the **Planning Agent** to create a strategic search plan with 5 targeted search terms
-2. **Search Agent**: Performs web searches in parallel, summarizing results concisely (2-3 paragraphs, <300 words each)
+   - Uses the **Search Agent** to perform web searches and summarize results (2-3 paragraphs, <300 words each)
-3. **Writer Agent**: Synthesizes all search results into a comprehensive, well-structured markdown report with:
-   - Detailed analysis (5-10 pages, 1000+ words)
+   - Uses the **Writer Agent** to synthesize search results into comprehensive reports (5-10 pages, 1000+ words)
-   - Short summary
-   - Follow-up research questions
+   - Uses the **Evaluator Agent** to assess report quality and completeness
+   - Uses the **Optimizer Agent** to refine queries when needed
+   - Iterates autonomously: performs additional searches, refines queries, and re-evaluates until quality threshold (0.8) is met
+   - Hands off to the **Email Agent** when email is requested
-4. **Email Agent** (optional): Formats the report as HTML and sends it via SendGrid to the user-provided email address
+2. **Email Agent** (optional): Formats the report as HTML and sends it via SendGrid to the user-provided email address

-All agents use GPT-4o-mini and are orchestrated by the `ResearchManager` class, which handles the async workflow and progress streaming.
+All agents use GPT-4o-mini and are orchestrated autonomously by the Research Manager Agent, which makes decisions about when to perform additional searches, refine queries, and when research is complete.
 When clarification is used, all agent interactions (including clarification) are traced under a single trace ID for unified log management.

 ## Setup